Ryangwaite/AWS-SAA-C02-Course/README.md

 files by traversing the storage.
 You cannot boot from storage, but you can mount it.

-- Object Storage: It is a flat collection of objects.
+- Object Storage (S3): It is a flat collection of objects.
 An object can be anything with or without attached metadata.
 To retrieve the object, you need to provide the key and then the value will be returned.
 This is not mountable or bootable.
 It scales very well and can have simultaneous access.